Associations of IB World Schools

 - A.A.C.B.I.
 (Asociación Andina de Colegios de BI)

 - Arkansas Association of IB World Schools

 - Asociacion Mexicana de Colegios Autorizados por la Organizacion del Bachillerato Internacional

 - Association of Great Lakes IB World Schools

 - Atlantic Canadian Association of IB World Schools

 - British Columbia Association of IB World Schools

 - Hoosier IB World Schools Association

-- IB Associate of World Schools For South Korea Resource Centre Society
+- IB Association of World Schools for South Korea Resource Centre Society

 - IB Schools Association of Commonwealth Independent States